MissUgne/Simple-HTML5-Website/README.md

 # Simple-HTML5-Website

-Simple HTML5, CSS3 Website
+Simple one page website design using only HTML5 and CSS3. <br>
-Photo by Startup Stock Photos from Pexels
+Photo by Startup Stock Photos from Pexels. <br>